adementyev/SkinBot/README.md

 #### software/    - The Arduino software used to run the robot

 ## Manufacturing and Design
 The linear motors were purchased.
 All the other pieces were custom designed in SolidWorks and printed on a Form2 Printer.
-The electronics were designed in Altium
+The electronics were designed in Altium and ordered from PCBCart

 ## Known issues